 Thankfully, not all women who undergo mastectomies develop lymphedema, but it is more common in women who have lymph nodes removed AND have radiation therapy.
 Women who do develop lymphedema will not all develop it to the same severity.
 Lymphedema can take various forms, from mild and temporary to acute and long lasting.
 Some women will have discomfort from lymphedema, others won’t.

 There are a lot of unknown variables to this equation, but women dealing with breast cancer and lymphedema in this region have a new and extremely promising resource available to them.
-Virtua in Motion’s new lymphedema/oncology rehabilitation program, called “Strength after Breast Cancer,” is using cutting-edge research to prevent and treat lymphedema.
+Virtua Physical Therapy & Rehabilitation's lymphedema/oncology rehabilitation program, called “Strength after Breast Cancer,” is using cutting-edge research to prevent and treat lymphedema.
 Patients in the program work with a team of cancer-certified fitness trainers at Virtua’s Fitness Centers, as well as certified lymphedema therapists Kathy Liddie (an occupational therapist) and Michelle Peshick (a physical therapist).

 “Thanks to a recent study conducted by the University of Pennsylvania School of Medicine, we now know that a slowly progressive and carefully monitored weight-lifting program can reduce the risk or control arm swelling after mastectomy,” says Liddie.
 By adopting and implementing the findings of Penn’s PAL (Physical Activity and Lymphedema) Trial, Virtua has become one of only two lymphedema rehab programs in the greater Philadelphia/southern New Jersey region that offers this particular approach.